Sonia Silbert, Director

 Philip Fornaci is a graduate of Columbia University and the G.W.
 Law School, and a 30-year resident of D.C.
 Active on issues around criminal “justice” and prison issues, he served for ten years as Director of the D.C.
 Prisoners’ Project, the primary prisoners’ rights organization in D.C.
 He is a former Steering Committee member of the D.C.
 Statehood Green Party and a Board member for the Museum of Hidden History, and has a long history of anti-war and LGBT activism.

-Katherine Fuchs has been living in DC since 2006 and is currently the Program Director at the Alliance for Nuclear Accountability.
-Her experience spans a decade of educational and advocacy campaigns focused on nuclear, foreign policy, and human rights issues.
-Some of the organizations that Katherine has worked with in the past include: the US Campaign to End the Israeli Occupation, Peace Action, the Wisconsin Network for Peace & Justice, LGBT Center Advocates, the Wisconsin Fair Trade Campaign, and a variety of voter rights groups in her hometown of Milwaukee, where she received the Future of Change award from Community Shares of Wisconsin for her work around elections.
-In her spare time, Katherine enjoys gardening, volunteering with the Grassroots Education Project in DC, and supporting her local PBS station.
+Katherine Fuchs moved to DC in 2006 and is proud to have lived in three of our city's quadrants.
+Katherine is currently Friends of the Earth's Nuclear Campaigner and her experience spans 14 years of educational and advocacy campaigns focused on nuclear, foreign policy, and human rights issues.
+Some of the organizations that Katherine has worked with include: the Alliance for Nuclear Accountability,the US Campaign to End the Israeli Occupation, 7th Street Community Garden, Peace Action, the Wisconsin Network for Peace & Justice, LGBT Center Advocates, and a variety of voter rights groups in her hometown of Milwaukee.
+Katherine cut her teeth as a student privacy organizer and refined her theory of peace through justice at the UNESCO Chair for Philosophy for Peace in Castellon Spain.
+In her spare time, Katherine enjoys gardening, cycling, and camping.

 Samantha Miller is a freelance organizer and trainer based in Washington DC.
 Since her time as a student at UCLA, Sam has been involved in social justice work as a staff member and volunteer organizer for groups like United for Peace & Justice, Military Families Speak Out, and the new Students for a Democratic Society.
 She has worked extensively with the Alliance of Community Trainers on direct actions, mobilizations and trainings in DC, Texas, and around the country.